trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-repo-collaborator.md

 # github_is_repo_collaborator

-Category: Github
-Description: Check if user accepted the invitation for his repo.
-Type: Condition

 ## Description

 **Type**: Condition

-Check if user accepted the invitation for his repo.
+Checks if the user accepted the invitation for their repo.

 ## Params

-No params required as condition user Github username and Github repo name stored in  `user`
+No params required as conditions.
+The user's Github username and Github repo name are stored in  `user`.

 ## Outputs